Waterfront Transportation Assessment

 Between 2011 and 2012, the SFMTA collected feedback from the community on transportation to create the “People Plan” for the America’s Cup event.
 The feedback from America's Cup translated into the initial outreach for the Waterfront Transportation Assessment kick-off meeting on October 30, 2012.
 Since that meeting, the Waterfront Transportation Assesssment led and/or attended dozens of meetings with community stakeholders, development project stakeholders, advisory committees, advocacy groups, neighborhood and businsess associations, and homeowners associations.

-Please visit the Documents & Reports link to view more information.
+Please visit the Documents & Reports link to view more information and find notes and presentations from past meetings.

 Major Projects (partial list)